ULL-MFP-AET/ull-mfp-aet.github.io/_includes/replit-references.md

   * [repl.it: Teams for Education (Beta)](https://docs.repl.it/classrooms/teams_for_education)
   * [Repl.it Blog.
 Teams: Group Projects on Teams for Education](https://blog.repl.it/group-projects-teams-education) Wed Oct 21 2020 by David Cako
   * [Repl.it Blog: Teams for Education](https://blog.repl.it/teams-for-education) Tue Jun 30 2020 by Amjad Masad
-  * Obsoleto!: [repl.it for computer science teachers: how to create classrooms and build assignments](https://youtu.be/70Pm4ZOPUzk) YouTube video by Pizzey Technology
+  * Obsoleto!: [repl.it for computer science teachers: how to create classrooms and build assignments](https://youtu.be/70Pm4ZOPUzk) YouTube video by Pizzey Technology.
+March 8th 2020

 * Introduccion a Repl.it
   * [Understanding the Repl.it IDE: a practical guide to building your first project with Repl.it](https://www.codewithrepl.it/01-introduction-to-the-repl-it-ide.html)